-Kevin M. Levin is an Instructor of American history at Gann Academy near Boston.
-Over the past fifteen years he has taught a wide range of courses, including the Civil War, Civil War Memory, Lincoln, Race and Gender, and Women’s History.
-His research focuses on the Civil War era and historical memory.
-He is the author of Remembering the Battle of the Crater: War as Murder (2012) and is currently writing a book on the history of Confederate camp servants and the myth of the black Confederate soldier.
+Welcome.
+My name is Kevin M. Levin and I am an Instructor of American history at Gann Academy near Boston.
+Over the past fifteen years I’ve taught a wide range of courses, including the Civil War, Civil War Memory, Lincoln, Race and Gender, and Women’s History.
+My research focuses on the Civil War era and historical memory.
+I am the author of Remembering the Battle of the Crater: War as Murder (2012) and I am currently writing a book on the history of Confederate camp servants and the myth of the black Confederate soldier.

-Levin’s essays have appeared online in The New York Times and the Atlantic as well as popular magazines and academic journals.
-He has appeared as a guest on The Takeaway, National Public Radio, and Studio 360.
-Levin has also contributed to outreach endeavors aimed at k-12 history teachers, including programs sponsored by Teaching American History, The Civil War Trust, Organization of American Historians and the Civil War Institute at Gettysburg College.
+My essays have appeared online in The New York Times and the Atlantic as well as popular magazines and academic journals.
+I have appeared as a guest on The Takeaway, National Public Radio, and Studio 360.
+In recent years I have also contributed to outreach endeavors aimed at k-12 history teachers, including programs sponsored by Teaching American History, The Civil War Trust, Organization of American Historians and the Civil War Institute at Gettysburg College.

 Disclaimer: This website is not affiliated with my employer.